Explainable Semantic Communication for Text Tasks

-There are several prior studies on semantic communications based on deep learning.
-In \cite{Farsad}, the authors designed a joint source-channel coding system for text transmission via a recurrent neural network (RNN), where the system recovers the text directly rather than performing channel and source decoding separately.
-The authors in \cite{Xie_Deep} proposed a semantic communication system based on Transformer, in which the concept of semantic information was clarified at the sentence level.
-Based on \cite{Xie_Deep}, the authors in \cite{Xie_lite} further proposed a lite distributed semantic communication system, making the model easier to deploy on the Internet of things (IoT) devices.
-The work in \cite{Weng1} developed an attention mechanism-based semantic communication system to reconstruct speech signals.
-Furthermore, considering the speech recognition task, the authors in \cite{Weng2} proposed a semantic communication system to directly recognize the speech signals in text.
-The work in \cite{Gunduz_JSCC} presented a joint source-channel coding scheme based on convolutional neural networks (CNN) to transmit image data in a wireless channel, which can jointly optimize various modules of the communication system.
-The authors in \cite{Lee} developed an image classification-oriented semantic communications to improve the classification accuracy, rather than performing image recovering and classification separately.
-The work in \cite{retrival} proposed two communication schemes to improve the image retrieval accuracy without reconstructing the source image, in which the person or car re-identification is set as the communication task.
-The authors in \cite{Liu_AIoT} proposed an explainable semantic compression method to compress semantics without performance degradation for task-oriented semantic communication in AI of Things (AIoT).
-Excepted from single modal data, the authors in \cite{MU-DeepSC1} proposed a multi-users semantic communication system for serving visual question-answering task, in which Long Short Term Memory (LSTM) is used for text transmitter and CNN for image transmitter.
-Based on \cite{MU-DeepSC1}, the authors in \cite{MU-DeepSC2} proposed a unified framework to support various tasks with multimodal data.
-In summary, the existing works on semantic communications are focused on the implementation of semantic communication systems and consider all the features extracted by deep neural networks (DNN) as the meaning of the data.
+{Recently, there are a number of prior studies on semantic communications \cite{Xie_Deep, Xie_lite, Gunduz_JSCC, Weng1}.
+In particular, for text, the authors in \cite{Xie_Deep} proposed a semantic communication system based on Transformer, in which the concept of semantic information was clarified at the sentence level.
+Based on \cite{Xie_Deep}, the authors in \cite{Xie_lite} further proposed a lite distributed semantic communication system, making the model easier to deploy on the Internet of Things (IoT) devices.
+For image, the authors in \cite{Gunduz_JSCC} presented a joint source-channel coding scheme based on convolutional neural networks (CNN) to transmit image data in a wireless channel, which can jointly optimize various modules of the communication system.
+For speech, the authors in \cite{Weng1} proposed an attention mechanism-based semantic communication system for speech signals, in which a general model to cope with various channel conditions without retraining is developed.
+All of them concentrate solely on reconstructing source data at the receiver, neglecting the specific task at hand.
+This oversight may significantly restrict the data compression efficiency.}